Confused by all things broadband related? Read on to get in the know.

-Broadband is a technology that transmits data at high speed along cables, ISDN / DSLs (Digital Subscriber Lines) and mobile phone networks.
+Broadband is a technology that transmits data at high speed along cables, digital networks or subscriber lines, and mobile phone networks.

 The term 'broadband' refers to a wide range of frequencies which can be divided into channels.
-Broadband is most often found in the form of ADSL (carried along BT phone lines), though cable (using new fibre-optic cables) and mobile broadband (using 3G and 4G mobile reception) are hot contenders to topple ADSL's dominance as both becoming increasingly available throughout the UK.
+The most common type of broadband is ADSL, which is carried along BT phone lines, although cable (using new fibre-optic cables) and 4G mobile broadband are hot contenders to topple ADSL's dominance as both becoming increasingly available throughout the UK.

-If you want to find out more, take a look at the uSwitch guide to What is Broadband? guide, which explains this in more detail.
+If you want to find out more, take a look at the uSwitch What is Broadband? guide, which explains this in more detail.

 How does ADSL broadband work?

 ADSL broadband comes from your local telephone exchange, owned by BT, through a Fixed Line Access Network made out of copper wires.
-These are the telephone lines which you see in the street.
+These are the telephone lines that you see in the street.

-The lines in the street connect to the wiring inside your house and provide you an internet and phone connection through the BT socket on the wall.
-At this point there is also a piece of equipment called a micro-filter, which separates out your telephone line from your broadband, allowing you to use the phone and internet at the same time.
+The lines in the street connect to the wiring inside your house and provide you with an internet and phone connection through the BT socket on the wall.
+At this point, there's also a piece of equipment called a microfilter, which separates out your telephone line from your broadband, allowing you to use the phone and internet at the same time.

-The information that you initially receive in your home is a series of digital signals which are decoded and recoded into usable information - in this case telephone calls and internet use.
-An ADSL broadband connection is always on.
+The information that you initially receive in your home is a series of digital signals which are decoded and recoded into usable information, in this case for telephone calls and an internet connection.
+An ADSL broadband connection is 'always-on'.

 How does mobile broadband work?